 While lauding the common position against dirty coal power, Manny Calonzo of the EcoWaste Coalition lamented, however, that some pro-nuclear candidates were underestimating the fundamental problems associated with nuclear power.
 “The problem of nuclear waste disposal is being swept under the rug,” he said.
 “Contrary to what proponents of nuclear energy say, there is still no safe, foolproof way to dispose of nuclear waste, and it looks like it will take them many more years or decades before a viable solution is even thought of.
 But the Philippines doesn’t have the luxury of time.”

-“Instead of remaining fixated on dirty, dangerous and expensive energy options, our leaders should look at harnessing the vast Greenpeace Southeast Asia.
-“Together with energy , RE technologies are already available, economically viable, and will help ensure a safe and sustainable energy future for the country.”potential available in the country,” added , Executive Director of
+“Instead of remaining fixated on dirty, dangerous and expensive energy options, our leaders should look at harnessing the vast renewable energy potential available in the country,” added Von Hernandez, Executive Director of Greenpeace Southeast Asia.
+“Together with energy efficiency, RE technologies are already available, economically viable, and will help ensure a safe and sustainable energy future for the country.”

 Senator Benigno Aquino III and evangelist Eddie Villanueva tied at third and fourth place, each with an average of 7 points.
 Senator Manny Villar placed fifth with an average of 5.4 points.
 At sixth place is Councilor JC de los Reyes with an average of 5.2 points.
 Former Defense Secretary Gilbert Teodoro and former President Joseph Estrada both scored 0 points for not submitting any answer to the GEI survey.

 The complete, overall ranking of the GEI survey will be released on or before Earth Day, April 22.